-- (1) When the scheduling of hearings for recovery of possession of premises pursuant to Minn.
+- (1) When Housing Court resumes scheduling hearings for recovery of possession of premises pursuant to Minn.
 Stat.
 Ch.
-504B resumes, the following operational priorities will apply: - a.
+504B, the following operational priorities will apply: - a.
 First priority: complaints alleging illegal activity, a violation of Minn.
 Stat. § 504B.171, or a complaint that would have been subject to an exception to Governor's Executive Orders 20-14, 20-23, & 20-79. - b.
-Second priority: all cases that were previously scheduled for an initial appearance and filed prior to March 24, 2020 but had the initial appearance cancelled as a result of the peacetime emergency.

-c.
-Third priority:

-- i.
-Complaints filed after the lifting of the peacetime emergency; - ii.
-Complaints filed during the peacetime emergency that did not qualify as an exception to the Executive Orders suspending eviction actions; and
+Second priority: all cases that were previously scheduled for an initial appearance and filed prior to March 24, 2020 but had the initial appearance cancelled as a result of the peacetime emergency. - c.
+Third priority: complaints filed during the peacetime emergency that did not qualify as an exception to the Executive Orders suspending eviction actions. - d.
+Fourth priority: complaints filed after the lifting of the peacetime emergency.

-- iii.
-Any other case not specifically provided for above. - d.
+- e.
 Instead of setting many cases for one hearing time as has traditionally been common, smaller calendars noticed for specific timeframes will be scheduled.
-Parties will normally be expected to participate in the hearings remotely (using telephone or Zoom).
-For participants who lack technology to appear remotely, Court Administration will provide a surface, fire tablet, or other device and a room to accommodate a remote appearance.
-For those cases scheduled for trial, the presiding Judge shall determine whether the matter shall be conducted in-person or by use of remote technology. - (2) At the initial hearing noticed by summons, the following shall occur: - a.
-The landlord, landlord's attorney, or landlord's agent must affirm under oath (1) that they have a good faith and reasonable belief that the subject property is not a "covered property" for purposes of the CARES Act Sec.
-4024(a)(2) or if the property is a "covered property," that they have complied with notices requirements outlined in the CARES Act; and (2) that they have complied with the 7 day written notice of eviction requirement contained in Emergency Executive Order 20-79. - b.
+Parties will have the option to participate in the hearings remotely (using telephone or Zoom) or in-person. - (2) At the initial hearing noticed by summons, the following shall occur: - a.
+The landlord's attorney, or landlord's agent must affirm under oath that they have a good faith and reasonable belief that the subject property is not a "covered property" for purposes of the CARES Act Sec.
+4024(a)(2) or if the property is a "covered property", that they have complied with notices requirements outlined in the CARES Act. - b.
 The parties shall be notified of resources and services available to them at the initial hearing, during the 7-day adjournment, and shall be given the contact information for each of the services (if the services can be provided at the initial hearing, the court will recess to allow for the provision of such services): - i.
-Mid-Minnesota Legal Aid and Volunteer Lawyers Network, Central Minnesota Legal Services, and Judicare of Anoka County, Inc., are available to consult with and represent income qualifying individuals.
+Mid-Minnesota Legal Aid and Volunteer Lawyers Network are available to consult with and represent income qualifying individuals.
 HOMELine is a tenant legal advice resource without income limitations. - ii.
-Anoka County Emergency Assistance Program, Minnesota Assistance Council for Veterans, and Tenant Resource Center or other agencies may be able to assist the parties with payment of some or all of the rent due. - iii.
-The Court may approve out of court settlement agreements filed prior to the resumed admit/deny hearing described below and cancel the hearing.
-The parties may also submit their agreement to the Court for approval at the resumed admit/deny hearing. - (3) Housing court cases shall adjourn and schedule a resumed admit/deny hearing as soon as possible but no sooner than (7) calendar days following the initial admit/deny hearing.
-Any party that does not appear at the resumed admit/deny hearing may be found to be in default. - a.
-Exceptions to 7 Day Adjournment.
-The following cases need not be adjourned: - i.
-Dismissal.
-The plaintiff dismisses the complaint;
+Hennepin County Emergency Rental Assistance Program, Minnesota Assistance Council for Veterans, and Tenant Resource Center may be able to assist the parties with payment of some or all of the rent due. - iii.
+The Conflict Resolution Center and Community Mediation & Restorative Services are available to provide free mediation services for landlords and tenants. - iv.
+The Court will approve out of court settlement agreements filed prior to the pretrial hearing described below, and cancel the pretrial hearing, if the agreement identifies that one of the above resources has been utilized. - (3) Housing court cases shall adjourn and schedule a pretrial hearing as soon as possible but no sooner than (7) calendar days following the initial hearing.
+Any party that does not appear at the pretrial hearing may be found to be in default. - a.
+Cases will not be adjourned if: the plaintiff dismisses the complaint, if the defendant was properly served pursuant to Minn.
+Stat. § 504B.331 and Koski v.
+Johnson, 837 N.W.2d 739 (Minn.
+Ct.
+App.
+2013)(review denied) and defendant fails to appear, or if the parties have reached an agreement.